davevanins/Sars-CoV-2_CladeSNP/README.md

 # SARS-CoV-2 cladeSNP

 # Purpose
-This pipeline is designed to take the raw SARS-CoV-2 genomes from GISAID, align them to a reference alignment, then identify putative recombinant genomes for manual inspection
+This pipeline is designed to take the raw SARS-CoV-2 genomes from GISAID, align them to a reference alignment, then identifies putative recombinant genomes by highlighting genomes with unusual combinations of clade-defining SNPs and automatically determining if recombination between any two parent clades could explain the query genome.

 # Dependencies